Take the Scenic Detour 🛣

 You can find information on admission and opening hours for the Pompidou Center at this link.

-9. Imperial Quarter
+9. Metz’ Imperial Quarter

 The Imperial Quarter is a beautiful walkable district just outside the old city boundary, very near the train station.
 It was mostly built around the turn of the 20th century and German influence is very noticeable, along with some stunning Art Nouveau touches.
+This is our favorite zone to just wander, stop for an aperitif, people watch and building watch!

-10. The Graoully
+10. The Legendary Graoully of Metz

 French folklore tells of the dangerous ‘Graoully,’ a dragon who lived in the arena of the Roman amphitheater in Metz with his dragony friends.
 For those keeping track, that would put his hangout right in front of the train station.
 It was supposedly conquered and eventually vanquished by Saint Clement, who tied him in a knot with his cloak and tossed him in the river Seille.

-Metz used to hold a celebratory procession featuring the Graoully beginning in the 11th century, featuring a banner with a dragon head.
+Metz used to hold a celebratory procession highlighting the Graoully beginning in the 11th century, featuring a banner with a dragon head.
 This became more elaborate over the centuries, culminating with a huge effigy of the Graoully which was paraded through the streets to terrifying effect.
 That tradition ended in the 1800s, unfortunately.

 But you can still have fun finding the Graoully today all throughout the city.
 The oldest example is on the “maison du serpent” at 10 rue Chêvremont.
 You can also see it elsewhere on the outside and inside of the cathedral and in the crypt, often under the foot of St. Clement.

 There’s also a large effigy above Rue Taison, and a couple more on the outside of the train station.
+I’m sure there are more, but we had a lot of fun seeing how many we could spot.
+The graoully is definitely the town mascot!

 11. The Knights Templar Chapel & St. Pierre-aux-Nonains Church